-If you find a company that claims to be an industrial specialist, don’t stop there.
+Don’t stop there if you find a company that claims to be an industrial specialist.

-If the marketing firm can produce ample evidence of their expertise in your industrial sector, you may have a winner.
-If not, you may have a firm that only claims to be an industrial specialist, but doesn’t have the background to back up that statement.
+You may have a winner if the marketing firm can prove its expertise in your industrial sector.
+If not, you may have a firm that only claims to be an industrial specialist but doesn’t have the background to back up that statement.

 The pace of development in the industrial sector is as staggering – and technical – as anything in the hardware or software industry.
-As microprocessor and software technology gets smaller, faster, and more powerful it is immediately applied to industrial computers, process controls, test and measurement equipment, quality control devices, and the like.
+As microprocessor and software technology get smaller, faster, and more powerful, it is immediately applied to industrial computers, process controls, test and measurement equipment, quality control devices, etc.

-PR or marketing product publicity firms that work in this industry must be able to deal with “high tech” products and services so that they can create and run an effective promotional campaign.
+PR or marketing product publicity firms that work in this industry must be able to deal with “high-tech” products and services to create and run an effective promotional campaign.

-This stands in stark contrast to the industrial crowd – engineers, support personnel and executives that prefer straight talk; not to mention denim shirt and jeans over suit and tie any day of the week.
+This starkly contrasts the industrial crowd – engineers, support personnel, and executives that prefer straight talk, not to mention denim shirts and jeans over suit and tie any day of the week.

-Most of our clients in the industrial sector are staffed by personnel who are extremely talented and innovative, but also down-to-earth and often conservative by nature.
-They aren’t interested by ‘glitz and glamour.’
+Most of our clients in the industrial sector are staffed by extremely talented and innovative personnel who are also down-to-earth and often conservative by nature.
+They aren’t interested in ‘glitz and glamour.’

-When selecting a company that will be responsible for communicating your core messages to your prospects, it’s better to work with a firm that shares your attitude and sensibilities.
+When selecting a company responsible for communicating your core messages to your prospects, working with a firm that shares your attitude and sensibilities is better.

-At Power PR we have pioneered business to business marketing and product publicity within the industrial sector.
-At any given time, 85% or more of our client roster is comprised of industrial clients who’ve benefited from the lion’s share of the 30,000 published articles we placed and the tens of thousands of qualified sales leads they generated.
+At Power PR, we have pioneered business-to-business marketing and product publicity within the industrial sector.
+At any given time, 85% or more of our client roster comprises industrial clients who’ve benefited from the lion’s share of the 30,000 published articles we placed, and the tens of thousands of qualified sales leads they generated.

 Give us a call today and reap the benefit of a targeted industrial marketing and product publicity program.